gh7717/sshconfigfs/README.md

 ## TODO

-* dæmonized mode support (at the moment will only run in the foreground)
+* dæmon mode support (at the moment will only run in the foreground)
 * take arguments to configure `configd_dir` etc.
 * pie shop?